nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---
 # Waddle User Guide 🦆
 Waddle is a **simple, no-frills travel planning application catered to people who love doing everything on their keyboards**.

-Waddle allows users to plan their travels in **3 simple steps**.
+Waddle allows you to plan your travels in **3 simple steps**.
 1. Create a trip itinerary
 2. Add activities to your itinerary
 3. Make a schedule for your trip